JoepH123/BIP_ML_PROJECT_E00659/README.md

      c) Evaluating using common metrics such as accuracy, precision, recall, and F1-score to gauge each model's effectiveness.

 # [Section 3] Experimental Design
-In the following report, we evaluate 5 models and 3 text-to-vector methods, broken down below in 3 separate experiments.
+In this report, we evaluate 5 models and 3 text-to-vector methods, broken down below in 3 separate experiments.

 **Experiment 1: Model Performance in High-Dimensional Space** Main Purpose - To assess and compare the performance of neural networks (NN) and random forests (RF) in a high-dimensional feature space.

 Benchmark
-The random forest model served as a baseline, known for handling high-dimensional spaces effectively.
+- The random forest model served as a baseline, known for handling high-dimensional spaces effectively.
-The neural network model was tested against this baseline to determine if its higher complexity provided any significant performance benefit in high-dimensional data.
+- The neural network model was tested against this baseline to determine if its higher complexity provided any significant performance benefit in high-dimensional data.

 Evaluation Metrics
-Accuracy: Indicates the overall rate of correct predictions made by the model.
+- Accuracy: Indicates the overall rate of correct predictions made by the model.
-F1 Score: a single measure that combines precision and recall.
+- F1 Score: a single measure that combines precision and recall.
 Useful when you have classes of different sizes and you want to ensure your model is both accurate and doesn't miss a significant number of instances.
-Precision and Recall: Additional metrics were considered to understand the trade-offs each model makes between false positives and false negatives.
+- Precision and Recall: Additional metrics were considered to understand the trade-offs each model makes between false positives and false negatives.
-Confusion Matrix: To gain deeper insights into the type and frequency of classification errors each model makes.
+- Confusion Matrix: To gain deeper insights into the type and frequency of classification errors each model makes.

-**Experiment 2: Text-to-Vector Transformation Methods** Main Purpose - To compare the effectiveness of different text-to-vector transformation methods on model performance.
+**Experiment 2: Text-to-Vector Transformation Methods**
+- Main Purpose - To compare the effectiveness of different text-to-vector transformation methods on model performance.

 Benchmark
-English TFIDF with an English WordLemmatizer used as a primary baseline due to its widespread use and efficacy.
+- TF-IDF (= Term Frequency - Inverse Document Frequency) with an English WordLemmatizer (English TF-IDF) used as a primary baseline due to its widespread use and efficacy.
-Italian TFIDF used to determine the impact of language-specific vectorization on model performance.
+- TF-IDF with an English WordLemmatizer (Italian TF-IDF) used to determine the impact of language-specific vectorization on model performance.
-Transformer embeddings were included to determine advancements in natural language processing and their effect on the model's ability to understand and classify textual data despite the dataset's bilingual text columns.
+- Transformer embeddings were included to determine advancements in natural language processing and their effect on the model's ability to understand and classify textual data despite the dataset's bilingual text columns.

 We utilize both English and Italian due to the dateset provided containing text in both languages.

 Evaluation Metrics
-Accuracy: Measure for how well each text-to-vector method contributed to correct classifications.
+- Accuracy: Measure for how well each text-to-vector method contributed to correct classifications.
-F1 Score: Same definition as previous experiment Confusion Matrix: Same definition as previous experiment
+- F1 Score: Same definition as previous experiment
+- Confusion Matrix: Same definition as previous experiment

 **Experiment 3: Model Comparison in Low-Dimensional Space** Main Purpose - To investigate how neural networks (NN), random forests (RF), and decision trees (DT) perform on a lower-dimensional dataset, and to determine if a simpler model like DT could outperform more complex models.

 Benchmark
-Random Forest and Decision Tree models were used as a benchmark due to their simplicity and interpretability.
+- Random Forest and Decision Tree models were used as a benchmark due to their simplicity and interpretability.
-The neural network was evaluated against these baselines to see if the dimensionality reduction affected the more complex model disproportionately.
+- The neural network was evaluated against these baselines to see if the dimensionality reduction affected the more complex model disproportionately.

 Evaluation Metrics
-Accuracy: Provides a general sense of model performance with reduced feature sets.
+- Accuracy: Provides a general sense of model performance with reduced feature sets.
-F1 Score: Helps evaluate the precision-recall balance in a more condensed feature space.
+- F1 Score: Helps evaluate the precision-recall balance in a more condensed feature space.
-Precision and Recall: How often the model is right when it predicts something and how good it is at catching what it should.
+- Precision and Recall: How often the model is right when it predicts something and how good it is at catching what it should.
 This is useful when fewer features change the way the model acts.
-Confusion Matrix: Aids in understanding the areas where each model excels or fails, to guide future feature selection.
+- Confusion Matrix: Aids in understanding the areas where each model excels or fails, to guide future feature selection.

 # [Section 4] Results
-**Experiment 1: High-Dimensional Model Performance** Neural Network (NN) vs. Random Forest (RF):
+**Experiment 1: High-Dimensional Model Performance**

+Neural Network (NN) vs. Random Forest (RF):

-Neural Network: Achieved an accuracy of 98.0% on the test set, demonstrating strong capability in handling high-dimensional data through complex pattern recognition.
+The Neural Network model achieved an accuracy of 98.0% on the test set, demonstrating strong capability in handling high-dimensional data through complex pattern recognition.
-Random Forest: Recorded 97.5% accuracy, slightly lower than the neural network but still effective in managing high-dimensional spaces without extensive preprocessing.
+The Random Forest model obtained 97.5% accuracy, slightly lower than the neural network but still effective in managing high-dimensional spaces without extensive preprocessing.
-Analysis: The slightly higher neural network performance suggests its potential benefits in handling complex, high-dimensional datasets.
+The slightly higher neural network performance suggests its potential benefits in handling complex, high-dimensional datasets.
 However, the close performance indicates that both models are robust options for high-dimensional data.

-**Experiment 2: Text-to-Vector Transformation Methods** Impact of Vectorization Techniques:
+**Experiment 2: Text-to-Vector Transformation Methods**

+Impact of Vectorization Techniques:

-English TFIDF: Did not significantly improve model performance, indicating the limited predictive power of the 'DescrizioneRiga' text column in the dataset.
+English TF-IDF: Did not significantly improve model performance, indicating the limited predictive power of the 'DescrizioneRiga' text column in the dataset.
-Italian TFIDF: Similar results to English TFIDF, showing no substantial enhancement in model accuracy.
+Italian TF-IDF: Similar results to English TFIDF, showing no substantial enhancement in model accuracy.
-Transformer Embeddings: Despite capturing more nuanced meanings of the text, transformer embeddings did not lead to better predictive performance.
+Transformer Embeddings: Despite being designed to capture more nuanced meanings of the text, transformer embeddings did not lead to better predictive performance.
 Analysis: The lack of significant improvement with advanced text vectorization methods suggests that the textual content of the 'DescrizioneRiga' column may not hold crucial information for predicting VAT codes.
 The focus might be better placed on other more predictive features within the dataset.

-**Experiment 3: Low-Dimensional Model Comparison** Performance in Reduced Feature Context:
+**Experiment 3: Low-Dimensional Model Comparison**

+Performance in Reduced Feature Context:

 Neural Network: Showed a marked decrease in performance in the reduced feature set, highlighting its dependency on a broader range of data inputs.
 Random Forest and Decision Tree: Both models performed robustly with reduced features.
 The Random Forest achieved an accuracy of 97.3%, and the Decision Tree was close with 97.2% accuracy.
 Analysis: The strong performance of the Random Forest and Decision Tree in a reduced feature set suggests their suitability for scenarios where computational efficiency and model simplicity are prioritized.
 Their ability to maintain high accuracy with fewer inputs also indicates a better fit for practical applications where interpretability and operational efficiency are crucial.